Apipilikas/TowardsGreen/README.md

 ## Clarifications
 This first Version (Version 1) of this project has been implemented by me, John Mavridis and Antonis Christoulakis.
 After that, all the upcoming versions have been released by me.

+## Content
+1. TowardsGreen folder: server side (the main server which should be running for the whole duration)
+2. ΤοwardsGreenApp folder: client side (the mobile app)

 ## Main reason of this project
 This project has been implemented for the course Application Development of Computer Systems at AUEB for the year 2021-2022.
 We were asked to foster a pioneering idea for an upcoming app.
 In a world that constanly changes and demands people's attention more than ever before, there is nothing else but environment that could draw our interest.